plotdb/fescope/README.md

         # now ldcover and ld$ are available ...
         ldcv = new ldcover do
           root: ld$.find('.ldcv', 0)
-      # ... but unavailable outside context.
-      assert (ldcover? or ld$?), false

 This is useful when you need the same library with different versions: